How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 7. Data on whether the defendant agrees to the divorce;

-8. Information on the number of children, their age, with whom they will live after a divorce.
+8. Information on the number of children, their ages, with whom they will live after the divorce.

 The main part states: